Labrosvel/New-Project-Environment/README.md

-# 🧩 End‑to‑End Process for a New Project
+# 🧩 Create the environment
 ## 1. Create the Repo & Structure
    ### On GitHub (or locally, then push):
         Create a new repo: my-project-name